 In all rooms, a complimentary condom lies waiting by the bed.

 There have long been rumors about hidden cameras in bedrooms secretly filming the action, but these have never been proven and are likely a telo myth.

 Hygiene freaks shouldn’t be put off, rooms are normally meticulously clean, and always have a private bathroom with a ‘disinfected’ seal on the toilet seat.

 By law they should be ‘in a perfect state of hygiene.’
 In general, the pricier the room, the cleaner it will be.

 To the untrained eye, telo entrances are difficult to spot.
 Officially, telos are called albergues transitorios, and they are obliged to display a street-facing sign advertising this name.
 Other dead giveaways are dim red lights, blacked out or mirrored windows and clandestine-looking entrances.

 Legally, a telo must not be within 100 meters of a school or place of worship and has to have a minimum of 15 rooms.

 At peak times, guests may literally have to wait their turn.
-By city law, there should be no common waiting area but on weekend evenings several couples are often clustered in the lobby, nervously trying to avoid eye contact and desperately hoping they won’t run into anyone they know.
+In Buenos Aires city law dictates that there should be no common waiting area, but on weekend evenings several couples are often clustered in the lobby, nervously trying to avoid eye contact and desperately hoping they won’t run into anyone they know.

 → continue reading: Telo History & Myths